wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/460-foreign-and-commonwealth-office-record-of-meeting-with-whitlam.md

 ---
+doc_date: '1973-04-24'
+doc_num: 460
+doc_order: 460
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: FCO 24/1614]'
-title: "460 FOREIGN AND COMMONWEALTH OFFICE RECORD OF MEETING WITH WHITLAM"
+title: FOREIGN AND COMMONWEALTH OFFICE RECORD OF MEETING WITH WHITLAM
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10327
 vol_id: 27
-doc_date: 1973-04-24
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 460 FOREIGN AND COMMONWEALTH OFFICE RECORD OF MEETING WITH WHITLAM

-UKNA: FCO 24/1614

 London, 24 April 1973

 Confidential

  **Constitutional Issues**

 1\. _Mr Whitlam_ explained his general intention that Australia should be seen to be fully independent internationally and mentioned relevant decisions reached in his discussions with The Queen.
-He then referred to the question of appeals from Australia to the Privy Council, which his Attorney General, Senator Murphy, had discussed in London in January.2
+He then referred to the question of appeals from Australia to the Privy Council, which his Attorney General, Senator Murphy, had discussed in London in January.[2](#f2)

 2\. _Sir A Douglas Home_ said that our aim was to find a way of doing what the Australian Government wanted but by constitutionally proper means.